team-monite/api-style-guide/Guidelines.md

 Links to other resources must always use full absolute URIs.

-This makes it easier for API clients resolve the URIs and retrieve relevant resources.
+This makes it easier for API clients to resolve the URIs and retrieve relevant resources.

 ## Section 13: Performance